 These are common concerns among new drivers and car owners, and we have everything you need to know about insurance coverage when borrowing a car.

 Ontario’s drivers are covered by insurance issued to the vehicle

 Generally speaking, vehicle insurance in Ontario follows the car, not the driver (with some exceptions).
 For example: if you’re driving your mom’s Prius, then you’ll be covered by your mom’s insurance.
 Even if you own and insure your own vehicle, you’re still covered under the insurance issued to the Prius while you’re driving it.
 That’s part of how car insurance works.

 In the event of an accident and a claim, therefore, the insurance company won’t necessarily distinguish between one driver or another, and whatever coverage your mom has will extend to you while you’re driving her car.
 That includes accident benefits in Ontario, too.
 If you’re injured while riding as a passenger, you’ll be covered under the driver’s policy.

 Will I be covered in my mom’s car?

 There are instances when an auto insurance provider may refuse a claim based on who was driving.
-If you’re driving your mom’s car regularly and she hasn’t named you as an occasional driver on the policy, then the insurance company reserves the right to deny any claims if you get into an accident when driving her car.
+If you’re driving your mom’s car regularly and she hasn’t named you as a secondary driver on the policy, then the insurance company reserves the right to deny any claims if you get into an accident when driving her car.
 Furthermore, there’s a chance her rates will drastically increase because she failed to notify the insurer of changes that could impact her coverage.
 However, that’s a worst-case scenario in which the insurance company should have been notified about the secondary driver.
 If the insurance company had been notified in this example, then the secondary driver would be covered with no-fault insurance.